European Society of Hypertension History

 ESH Past, Present and Future

-This book is a collection of photographs, events, activities, facts and figures collected to create a potrait of the three decades of progress of the European Society of Hypertension.
+This book is a collection of photographs, events, activities, facts and figures collected to create a potrait of two decades of progress of the European Society of Hypertension.

 European Society of Hypertension

 Past, Present and Future

 Professor Alberto Zanchetti, MD, Past-President and honorary member of our Society passed away in Milan on March 24th.
 Past-President of the European Society of Hypertension, Alberto Zanchetti was an extraordinary man, outstanding scientist, colleague and mentor to many.
 His wisdom, his passion and enthusiasm for medical research, and his friendship will be sadly missed by the international community of hypertension.

 The sad news came to us of Peter Sleight’s passing on 7 October 2020.
 He suffered from a stroke few years ago and a note reached us from Christopher Sleight, Peter’s oldest son: ‘My sad news is that Peter died peacefully on Wednesday evening at The Old Prebendal House.

 The sad news came to us of the passing of Jiří Widimský Sr. on November 11, 2020 at the age of 95 years.